 Amur Leopard Image Gallery With CSS VARS

-Just like the name itself, this CSS Image Gallery design is one of a kind and surely remains one of the best ones on our list as well.
-The creators have used just CSS and HTML, but the end result has turned out absolutely amazing.
+Just like the name itself, this CSS Image Gallery design is one of a kind and surely remains one of the best ones on our list.
+The creators have used just CSS and HTML, but the end result has turned out amazing.
 A simple rounded edged square box is filled with another circle frame inside.
 Both of these shapes hold images that users wish to display.
 While the circle gives the user the full view of one, the outside of the frame holds the rest of the gallery.
 The circle depicts a monochrome black and white effect, but when hovered over changes shades to match the original picture.
 There is also an animated button that diplays the description about each image when the cursor is placed on top.

 CSS 3D Transform Gallery

-Now, this is a more advanced option for those looking to implement 3D effect onto their site.
+This is a more advanced option for those looking to implement 3D effect onto their site.
 Following a material design and effect, various image and description bearing cards depict a smooth movement while it settles on a full view.
 And it’s quite hard to believe that the creator has used only CSS and HTML coding.
 Engaging and surely enticing for the users add in this amazing image gallery design to make the best out of your next project.

 Slide-out Scrolling Gallery